 This publication was produced with the financial support of the European Union.
-Its contents are the sole responsibility of ECNL and its partners, Transparency International Armenia (TIAC); MG Consulting LLC; Assembly of Pro-Democratic NGOs in collaboration with Legal Transformation Center (Lawtrend); Civil Society Institute (CSI); Promo-LEX Association; and the Ukrainian Center for Independent Political Research (UCIPR) and do not necessarily reflect the views of the European Union
+Its contents are the sole responsibility of the authors and do not necessarily reflect the views of the European Union.

-Copyright ECNL; TIAC; MG Consulting LLC; Assembly of Pro-Democratic NGOs; Lawtrend; CSI; Promo-LEX; UCIPR © 2020
+Copyright © 2021 by ECNL Stichting; TIAC; MG Consulting LLC; CSI; Promo-LEX and UCIPR.
+All rights reserved.